3DCoded/Happy-Hare/Configuring-mmu_macro_vars.cfg.md

 `variable_park_z_hop` additional Z hop when performing a tool change.
 This works in or out of a print.

+`variable_min_toolchange_z` the absolute minimum height for toolchange moves during print.
+This prevents scraping the bed if no z-hop is specified

 `variable_travel_speed` tells Happy Hare how fast to move in and out of the tool head parking position.

 `variable_lift_speed` tells Happy Hare how fast to move Z during a Z hop.